Sometimes you need to ditch your suit, but you still need to wear a jacket or coat. Which type should you choose?

 It’s meant for the outdoors, so it’s pretty sturdy, although sport coats come in different weights for various seasons.
-Elbow patches are a common feature of sports coats.

 The lapel on sport coats is typically a bit smaller than on other jackets.
 This is to make the collar functional.

 Elbow patches are also a common feature of sports coats.

 Men turn up their collars and close up their jackets to protect their necks and chests from the elements while sporting.

 Sport coats pair with pants that are not coordinated, so you can wear them with many different pants.

 A blazer is just a bit more casual than a suit jacket but is a level above a sport coat.